IT-DMS-GH/NY_Notary_Notes/Notes.md

 ### §330.
 Officers guilty of malfeasance liable for damages.

-- Anyone authorized to take/certify ackowledgements & proofs, who are guilty of malfeasance or fraud, are liable in damages to the person effected.
+- Anyone authorized to take/certify acknowledgements & proofs, who are guilty of malfeasance or fraud, are liable in damages to the person effected.

 <p align="right"><a href="#Contents">[Back to Top]</a></p>